Lamar, Missouri: History

+On May 28, 1919, a 28-year-old white man, Jay Lynch, was lynched in Lamar for the murders of Barton County Sheriff John Marion Harlow Jr., and his son, Dick.

+Lamar was considered to be a sundown town prior to the Civil Rights era.

 Geography

 Lamar is located in central Barton County adjacent to a bend in the North Fork Spring River and lies on US Route 160 just east of US Route 71.

 According to the United States Census Bureau, the city has a total area of 5.43 sqmi, of which 5.12 sqmi is land and 0.31 sqmi is water.